 Meksikalı (tacos filled with black beans and sautéed minced meat)

-Kapalı Zarf - Tavuklu (tortilla filled with spices, sautéed vegetables, melted cheddar cheese, and chicken)
+Kapalı Zarf - Tavuklu (a tortilla filled with spices, sautéed vegetables, melted cheddar cheese, and chicken)

 Mavra: A Cozy Cafe on Serdar-ı Ekrem; by Talya Arditi